robbert-vdh/yabridge/README.md

 - Rename `PluginBridge` to `Vst2PluginBridge` and explain that the names are chosen this way to be easily greppable.
 - Actually start implementing VST3 support.
-- Make sure all old references to `libyabridge` now refer to `libyabridge-vst2` or to both `libyabridge-{vst2,vst3}` depending on the situation.
 - Update the GitHub Actions workflows.
 - Update yabridgectl to handle buth VST2 and VST3 plugins.
 - Update all documentation to refer to VST2 and VST3 support separately, and